In This Article

 Hyperpigmentation, or darkening, can be a result of any type of skin trauma—a breakout, a bug bite, or even an area you scratched or picked a few times.
 That, and exposure to the sun.
 Skin often releases color in response to injury, and it can take months for the color to fade.
 Thankfully, there are tools to expedite the fading.

 After a quick (and somewhat frightening) Google search, I was a bit scared of the technical and intense-sounding treatments available.
-I decided to check in with my go-to dermatologist, Rachel Nazarian of Schweiger Dermatology, and Dr. Scott Wells, a plastic surgeon and skincare expert, to find out the easiest ways to prevent and treat my discoloration.
+I decided to check in with my go-to dermatologist, Rachel Nazarian of Schweiger Dermatology, and Dr. Scott Wells to find out the easiest ways to prevent and treat my discoloration.
 Were the harsh treatments worth it?
 Would they ultimately just aggravate my skin?
 Are there products I can buy at the drugstore that actually work?
-Keep reading to find out all the answers and more.

 “Wound care is also important because areas of healing, such as a scratched bug bite or a picked pimple, are prone to infection and inflammation—making hyperpigmentation of the skin more likely,” says Nazarian.
-“That also means cleaning the skin with a gentle cleanser and not picking at the leftovers (scabs or old pimple scars) or scrubbing with a harsh cleanser.
-Dove Beauty Bar is the way to go.”
+“That also means cleaning the skin with a gentle cleanser and not picking at the leftovers (scabs or old pimple scars) or scrubbing with a harsh cleanser.”

 Nazarian adds, “Gentle chemical exfoliants can also enhance and increase the rate of skin cell renewal—basically inducing the hyperpigmented skin to be replaced by new skin cells.
 This can also be done through topical creams, washes, and solutions that have ingredients like vitamin C or glycolic acid.
 I suggest Revision Vitamin C lotion 30%.”

 Wells suggests, “Reducing pigment that exists already in the skin is best done using a combination of in-office peels combined with a regimen of retinol and Arbutase, which we custom-blend for our patients.
-The retinol helps even out pigment cells while the Arbutase is converted in the skin to a powerful bleaching agent.
+The retinol helps even out pigment cells while the Arbutase contains hydroxy acids for cellular turnover (as well as brightening agents).
 Patients may stay on this ‘resurfacing cream’ for extended periods safely.”